 From this year’s discussion, I will remember “purpose and audience.”
 At least, I will remember that Mark and I tried to explain to “our audience” the importance of identifying the correct audience.

 I often relate a portfolio to music.
 Photos can belong to the same album and sound different… but not too different.
 Photos can also sound similar, but not too similar, otherwise listeners feel cheated.
 We want variety and similarity.
-Viewers know variety when we see it and we know dissonance when we see it too.… Read the rest
+Viewers know variety when we see it and we know dissonance when we see it too.
+Portfolios and albums (or CD’s) are similar.… Read the rest